(4)%20Social%20Welfare%20Organizations%202%20(1).avif)

 The primary mission of political organizations is to elect a particular candidate for public office.
 People may often confuse these groups with Political Action Committees or an actual candidate's election committee.

-While the activities appear similar, 501c4 political associations cannot interact directly with a candidate’s political campaign activities.
-Political campaign intervention and lobbying for or against a candidate for public office cannot be the primary purpose.
+While the activities appear similar, 501(c)(4) political associations can't interact directly with a candidate's political campaign activities.
+Political campaign intervention and lobbying for or against a candidate for public office can't be the primary purpose.

 These nonprofit groups conduct lobbying activities for candidates who represent a specific perspective.